Lamar Odom Desperate For Khloe Kardashian Reunion Post-Drug Addiction Battle: ‘I Just Want To Repay Her’

 It’s said that Lamar has been doing tremendously well since completing his one-month rehab program, The Fix adds.
 He’s spending more time with his children, exercising on a regular basis, eating healthy, and keeping his mindset on the right path.

-It would only make sense for Lamar Odom to at least try and see if Khloe Kardashian is still willing to forgive and forget, but considering the supposed fact that the 32-year-old has happily moved on with Tristan, who she’s allegedly planning her future with, it doesn’t seem as if Khloe and Lamar will ever get back together.
+It would only make sense for Lamar Odom to at least try and see if Khloe Kardashian is still willing to forgive and forget, but considering the supposed fact that the 32-year-old has happily moved on with Tristan, whom she’s allegedly planning her future with, it doesn’t seem as if Khloe and Lamar will ever get back together.

 Khloe has never denied the fact that she’s always loved Lamar, even after the news came out that he had cheated on her with multiple women.
 She’s stood by his side and even considered the idea of getting back with him following his overdose in October 2015.